 Vincent Hickey was a drummer.
-He patterned himself after a New Orleans drummer called Baby Dodds, who was the brother of Johnny Dodds, a well-known clarinettist who had played in Kid Ory's band.
+He patterned himself after a New Orleans drummer called Baby Dodds, who was the brother of Johnny Dodds, a well-known clarinetist who had played in Kid Orys band.

-I had a plastic slide whistle, sort of a kid's version of a trombone, and I learned to play against those New Orleans jazz records, to improvise.
-That kind of music, when they're all playing together in a session without the solo bits (and there wasn't as much soloing as there is nowadays), they actually played counterpoint.
+I had a plastic slide whistle, sort of a kids version of a trombone, and I learned to play against those New Orleans jazz records, to improvise.
+That kind of music, when theyre all playing together in a session without the solo bits.
+There wasnt as much soloing then as there is nowadays, they actually played counterpoint.
 If you separated out the different instruments, the lead instruments like clarinet and trumpet and so forth, then they each played different tunes over the same chord changes and the tunes all worked together.
-This really caught my imagination because I'd always loved counterpoint from hearing Johann Sebastian Bach.
+This really caught my imagination because Id always loved counterpoint from listening to Johann Sebastian Bach.
 My Dad really played Bach a lot.
-Here counterpoint was again but it was jazz and that was absolutely terrific.
-In with the jazz was also that golden root - the Blues.
+Now, here was counterpoint again but it was jazz and that was absolutely terrific.
+In with the jazz was also that golden root the Blues.

-I was at Washington Square Park one time and an old coloured gentleman showed up with his guitar and a promoter.
-I didn't know who he was but he was obviously a known traditional blues musician, a pioneer.
+I was at Washington Square Park where folksingers used to congregate around the dry, central fountain.
+An old coloured gentleman showed up with his guitar and a promoter.
+I didnt know who he was but he was obviously a known traditional blues musician, a pioneer.
 When he started to play a herd of young blues wannabees clustered around him quite quickly and started playing too.
 I dont think it mattered if they were in tune or even playing the same song as long as they could say afterwards, that they had played with this particular blues pioneer.
-I didn't much care for that.
-I'd have sooner heard the old guy and what he had to sing but there you go.
+I didnt much care for that.
+Id have sooner heard the old guy and what he had to sing but there you go.

-Another time in Tompkins Square Park on New York's Lower East Side they had brought in a five-part gospel group, just vocals.
-They were just standing on the grass and singing and it was quite, quite marvellous and what was really good about it was that I knew what they were going to sing in the next line.
+Another time in Tompkins Square Park on New Yorks Lower East Side they had brought in a five-part gospel group, just vocals.
+They were just standing on the grass and singing and it was quite, quite marvelous and what was really good about it was that I knew what they were going to sing for each line.
 I had learned.
-I had picked it up and here it was alive and standing before me.
-It was all familiar to me.
+I had picked it up and here it was alive and standing before me, all familiar to me.
 The music of the black South had become, mysteriously, my music.

 I also heard Canadian jazz pianist, arranger, composer and bandleader, Gil Evans, in that same park and that was another good and real experience of a different kind.